cvxgrp/cvxpygen/README.md

 For now, CVXPYGEN is a separate module, until it will be integrated into CVXPY.
 As of today, CVXPYGEN works with linear and quadratic programs.

-Unix operating systems are supported, Windows will be supported soon.

 ## Installation

 1. Clone this repository via SSH,